jose-marquez89/practical-statistics-for-data-scientists/data-and-sampling-distributions/notes.md

 **Sample Bias** - a sample that misrepresents the population

- _Random Sampling_ a process in which every member of the population being sample has an equal opportunity of being chosen for the sample at each draw
+ _Random Sampling_ a process in which every member of the population being sampled has an equal opportunity of being chosen for the sample at each draw

  The sample that results is called a simple random sample.
  - _with replacement_: observations are put back into population so they are